 Medical Marijuana And Physicians

-In Pennsylvania medical marijuana is almost here.
-Business licenses have been issued, dispensaries are being built, and physicians are getting approved as “Practitioners”.
-Who will be their patients and how will dispensaries attract patients are unanswered questions as of yet.
+In Pennsylvania medical marijuana is here.
+Business licenses have been issued, dispensaries are built, and physicians are getting approved as “Practitioners”.

 Are You Facing An Automatic License Suspension?